Caroline E. Farrior

 complex systems shaped by numerous processes acting over

 different spatial and temporal scales.
 Because

 plants are a major component of the global carbon cycle,

 these processes have the potential to significantly

 buffer or accelerate the pace of climate change.

-In my attempts to understand how plant communities work, I have taken the approach of multiple approaches.
+In my attempts to understand how plant communities work, I take the approach of multiple approaches.
 I build simple tractable models whose results I can understand.
-I accompany these models with more realistic but more complicated simulation models to validate that understanding and make quantitative predictions.
-Most importantly, I test model assumptions and predictions through experiments and observations in the field.
+I accompany these models with more realistic simulation models to validate that understanding and make quantitative predictions.
+Most importantly, I motivate, parametrize and test my theoretical work with experiments and observations in the field.

 I am moving to Knoxville, Tennessee in September to be a Postdoctoral Fellow at the National Institute of Biological and Mathematical Synthesis (NIMBioS).

 June 23rd 2014 - Our paper, "Competition for water and light in closed-canopy forests", in The American Naturalist was awarded the society's Presidential Award for the best paper in the journal in 2013.